 Users expressed frustration in terms of getting distracted (100%), lack of robust editing features (40%), and sync and accessibility issues (26.7% each).
 They followed up stating they want a product with comprehensive editing tools and a mobile-friendly layout.
 Upon looking closely at what people enjoy reading and writing, a majority like blogs and stories, while other types weren't as popular.
 I saw an opportunity to zoom in on a specific literary type rather than directly compete with Medium.

-Medium allows anyone to write about and publish whatever they choose while also being able to read and interact with other peoples' works.
-It provides curated content for each user and is displayed cleanly.
+Medium allows anyone to read, interact, write, and publish whatever they choose.
+It provides curated content and is displayed cleanly.
 Users can highlight passages and control how to view their content (text size, dark mode, etc).
-However, they have 2 free article views before being asked to subscribe for $5 per month.
-The login process is also inconvenient; after logging in with an email address, an email is sent with a link that must then be accessed to complete the login process.
-This creates extra work.
+However, the login process is inconvenient; after logging in with an email address, an email is sent with a link that must be clicked to complete the login process.

-Facebook is the most dominant social media platform, and has become a method of registration for almost every web service.
-Users can create and follow groups and pages based on their own interests.
-Facebook also does frequent updates to maintain technical integrity.
+Facebook is the most dominant social media platform, and has become a registration option for many services.
+Users can create and follow groups and pages based on their interests.
 However, it can feel very bloated with all its available features (such as Market and Dating in recent months), while Messenger is the only standalone app.

-Poetreat is an app that helps users write poetry with rhyme schemes while also keeping a line-by-line word count.
-Users can set their own rhyme scheme and the app will provide rhyming words based on the scheme, and can share or export their work.
+Poetreat helps users write poetry with rhyme schemes and keeps a line-by-line word count.
+Users can set rhyme schemes for the app to provide rhyming words based on the scheme, and can share or export their work.
 The design is minimalistic so users can focus on writing.
-However, the app is unstable, typos aren't recognized, projects don't always save, and under the free version only 3 projects can be saved.
+However, typos aren't recognized, projects don't always save, and under the free version only 3 projects can be saved.